Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Methods

 The Accretion model contains three parameters: the effective yield $\peff$, the ratio of the final mass to the initial (gas) mass $M$, and the stellar mass fraction $s$, which is determined from the numerical solution of the following equation:

-\subsubsection{Ram Pressure Stripping model}
+\subsubsection{Ram Pressure Stripping Model}

 The Ram Pressure Stripping model describes the evolution of the dwarf galaxy that lost its gas due to a close passage by the host galaxy.
-The motion of the galaxy through the comparatively dense CGM of the host galaxy exerts a pressure on the dwarf galaxy that expels its gas.
-The model depends on three parameters: $\peff$ effective yield, \feh$_s$ metallicity of the galaxy at the moment that gas loss commences, and $\zeta$, a parameter that describes the intensity, expressed as a fraction of the ram pressure gas loss in comparison to the gas loss caused by supernova winds (see~\citealt{kir13}).
+The motion of such a galaxy through the comparatively dense CGM of the host galaxy exerts a pressure on the dwarf galaxy that expels its gas.
+The model depends on three parameters, namely $\peff$, the effective yield; \feh$_s$, the metallicity of the galaxy at the moment that gas loss commences; and $\zeta$, a parameter that describes the intensity, expressed as a fraction of the ram pressure gas loss in comparison to the gas loss caused by supernova winds (see~\citealt{kir13}).

-\subsubsection{Likelihood for chemical evolution models}
+\subsubsection{Likelihood for Chemical Evolution Models}

 To find the most likely parameters of each model, the likelihood was calculated according to the formula